 -

-Long duration lubrication: The oil remains attached to the chain for a longer time, even after washing it.
+Long-lasting lubrication: Oil remains adhered to the chain for longer, even after washing.

 -

-Water resistance: Both dry and wet oil protect the water chain and avoid oxidation.
+Water resistance: Both dry and wet oil protect the chain from water and prevent rust.

 -

-Immediate effect: Unlike the wax, the oil works immediately after its application, allowing you to roll without waiting.
+Immediate effect: Unlike wax, oil works immediately after application, allowing you to ride without waiting.

 -